dchlseo/dchlseo.github.io/README.md

 # Data Analyst
 -------
 Hello!
-I'm Deachul (David), a data analyst who takes pride in exploring data to uncover meaningful insights about the world.
+I'm DC (David), a data analyst who takes pride in exploring data to uncover meaningful insights about the world.
 During my master's program, I had the opportunity to research the impact of biocognitive mechanisms on human psychology.
 This involved collecting, integrating, and analyzing a variety of data types including psychological, behavioral, and physiological data.
 I have published research papers in international journals based on these studies.